How to Use Velcro Rollers

 First I wash, condition, and dry my hair as I normally do (Although sometimes I use them on slightly damp hair).
 I don't bother styling with a round brush or anything.
 Then to apply the rollers, I merely section my hair as dictated by the size of the rollers I will be using.
-Since I often just want some volume or wave, I tend to use the larger rollers.
+Since I often just want some volume or wave, I tend to use the larger rollers (2 or 2.5").
 I pull out a section from my head, put a roller at the end, and roll under and up toward my scalp.
-Once at my scalp the velcro will do it's job and stay in place.
+Once at my scalp, the velcro will do it's job and stay in place.
 However, my personal preference if I'll be moving around quite a bit, is to still use a clip to assure my rollers are secure since I leave mine in for 15 to 20 minutes while I eat breakfast, apply makeup, make my bed, check the weather or something similar.

 Velcro rollers tend to stay in place without pins.
-But I often secure my velcro rollers I use some old hot roller butterfly clips that grab on to the roller.
+But I often secure my velcro rollers using some hot roller butterfly clips that grab on to the roller.
 There is no learning curve with this, it's not tricky.
-I have some of these clips posted below.
-I am sure a basic pelican clip would work as well but you'll have to figure out the best placement of those clips to avoid having a "ridge" in your hair afterward.
-But as mentioned previously, you certainly don't have to use any clip.
+I am sure a basic pelican or duckbill clip would work as well but you'll have to figure out the best placement of those clips to avoid having a "ridge" in your hair afterward.
+But as mentioned previously, you certainly don't have to use any clip at all.

 To remove the rollers I simply unroll each rod downward.
 I comb through my hair and apply any spray if I chose to use any.
 If I want something curlier, I generally only run my fingers through my hair or use a wide toothed comb.